soldair/node-qrcode/README.md

 --

     npm install qrcode
-To use qrcode from the command line to save  qrcode images or generate ones you can view in your termial
+To use qrcode from the command line to save  qrcode images or generate ones you can view in your terminal...

     npm install -g qrcode
 `node-canvas` is a native module and requires dev packages of `cairo` and `pixman` to compile.